-- If the user session on the agent is locked, - · If the agent is remotely controlled through a remote desktop connection, - If the device was already connected when the agent started running.
+- If the user session on the agent is locked or signed out, - · If the agent is remotely controlled through a remote desktop connection, - If the device was already connected when the agent started running.

 To enable the enrollment of a device, it must be inserted after the user session is opened on the physical workstation.